-Internationally, Johnson has taught master classes at the University of Chile—DUOC, Universidad Nacional de La Plata, LA CASA Centro de Formación y Producción Artística (La Plata), Formación de Artistas Contemporáneos para la Escena (FACE) (Buenos Aires), La Fabrica (Buenos Aires), and the mixed-ability dance company Compañía de Danza Sin Fronteras (Dance Without Frontiers) (Buenos Aires).
-Recent international presentations include The Fourth International Dance and Somatic Practices Conference at Coventry University, the International Symposium on Practice as Research (Hong Kong), the CORPS de Ballet International annual conference (Florence, Italy), the Movementis conference on Movement: Brain, Body, Cognition annual conference (Harvard Medical School), and the 11th International Alexander Technique Congress (Chicago).
+Internationally, Johnson has taught master classes in Dance/Movement, Alexander Technique, Framework for Integration, Laban/Bartenieff Movement Analysis and beyond at Royal Birmingham Conservatoire (UK), Trinity Laban Conservatoire of Music and Dance (London), Universidad Nacional de las Artes (Buenos Aires), Universidad de San Martín (Buenos Aires), Instituto de Artes del Espectáculo, at Universidad de Buenos Aires, the University of Chile (Santiago), DUOC (Santiago), Universidad Nacional de La Plata, SODRE National Ballet School (Montevideo Uruguay), LA CASA Centro de Formación y Producción Artística (La Plata Argentina), Formación de Artistas Contemporáneos para la Escena (FACE) (Buenos Aires), La Fabrica (Buenos Aires), and the mixed-ability dance company Compañía de Danza Sin Fronteras (Dance Without Frontiers) (Buenos Aires).

 An Associate Professor in the School of Theatre and Dance, Johnson has also served as Dance faculty at the University of Illinois (Urbana-Champaign), University of Wisconsin-Madison, University of North Carolina-Greensboro, University of Wisconsin-Milwaukee, Texas Tech University, and is now fully grafted into the Gator Nation.